dretax/GarHal_CSGO/README.md

 * @hrt for a (not so much working) aimbot structure.

 ## Note
-The project is for research purposes only and is not suitable for production environments, or commercial use.
+The project is for research purposes only and is not suitable for production environments, misusage, or commercial use.